OCA/manufacture/mrp_subcontracting_inhibit/README.rst

 Usage
 =====

-1. Go to *Inventory > Configuration > Routes* and edit 'Buy' rule and check 'Subcontracting inhibit'.
+1. Go to *Inventory > Configuration > Warehouses > click on smart button
+   Routes* and edit 'Buy' rule and check 'Subcontracting inhibit'.
 2. Go to *Inventory > Products > Product* and create some product called 'Subcontract product'.
 3. Go to *Inventory > Products > Product* and create other product called 'Component'.
-4. Go to *Manufacturing > Products > Bill of materials* and create a new one with type = "Subcontracting" related to 'Subcontract product' and set 'Component' product.
+4. Go to *Manufacturing > Products > Bill of materials* and create a new one with type = "Subcontracting" related to 'Subcontract product' then set 'Component' product and add Azure Interior in Subcontractors field.
 5. Go to *Inventory > Products > Product* and edit 'Subcontract product' and set Purchase tab as follows:
 6. [Vendor line 1] Vendor: Azure Interior, Subcontracting inhibited: